-Western Power's assessment against the efficiency test and safety and reliability test are outlined in the remaining sections of this issues paper.
-In summary:
+Western Power's assessments against the efficiency, incremental revenue and safety and reliability tests are outlined in the remaining sections of this issues paper and in Table 2.
+In summary, Western Power:

-- Western Power has considered a range of investment options, with the proposed (recommended) option being the option that best balances the utility's commitment to replace unsafe connections with the utility's available resources.
-Western Power considers that the combination of option selection and efficient project delivery mechanisms demonstrates compliance with section 6.52(a) of the Access Code. - Western Power submits that the investment is necessary to maintain network safety and therefore should satisfy the requirements of section 6.52(b)(iii) of the Access Code.
+- Considered a range of investment options, with the proposed (recommended) option being the option that is least cost and which addresses all network constraint and customer requirements without introducing any additional technical risk.6 In addition to its option selection process, Western Power considers that its design and delivery mechanisms are efficient and comply with section 6.52(a) of the Access Code. - Submits that the investment is necessary by 2016 in order to ensure compliance with its Technical Rules and to maintain network safety and reliability.
+Therefore this investment excluding the brought-forward costs of the investment should satisfy section 6.52(b)(iii). - Submits that some of the brought-forward costs of the investment will be met through incremental revenue of the customer and therefore satisfy section 6.52(b)(i)A of the Access Code.